qsctr/coq-synth/README.md

        --logical-dir=DIRPATH (required)
            The logical directory of the Coq module

-       --max-depth=N (required)
+       --max-depth=N (absent=infinity)
-           The maximum depth of terms to synthesize
+           The maximum search depth (note: this does not necessarily correspond to the depth of terms due to simplification)

        --module=MOD (required)
            The name of the Coq module

+       --num-terms=K (absent=infinity)
+           The maximum number of terms to return

        --params=PARAM1:TYPE1,PARAM2:TYPE2,...
            The parameters to the synthesized terms